IDAS-Durham/JUNE/docs/source/index.rst

 JUNE, a COVID-19 modelling code
 ===============================

+JUNE, a COVID-19 modelling code named after
-Repository for data and models built, named after `June Almeida <https://en.wikipedia.org/wiki/June_Almeida>`_.
+`June Almeida <https://en.wikipedia.org/wiki/June_Almeida>`_.
 June was the female Scottish virologist that first identified the coronavirus group of viruses.